The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 object is in reality to do more or better than think.
 The distance of tran-

-scendence is not equivalent to that which separates the mental act from
+scendence is not equivalent to that which separates

 its object in all our representations, since the distance at which the object